danprager/Monte-Carlo-Estimation/README.md

 ## Credits

-I was introduced to Monte Carlo estimation by Adrian Fitolani.
+I was introduced to Monte Carlo estimation by Adrian Fittolani.
 He has a [blog post](http://scrumage.com/blog/2015/09/agile-project-forecasting-the-monte-carlo-method/) with spreadsheet implementation and video documenting his approach.
 My method is simpler (no use of Takt time or re-sampling).

 My frequent collaborator [Tim Newbold](skillfire.co/tim) got this project started and kicked off the coding.